Keeping Your Preps Organized

 There is substantial documentation, which is pretty well organized and readable, but has some holes.
 It mentions some concepts, but finding the details is sometimes a challenge, as the index is a bit incomplete.
-Trial and error are sometimes required to figure things out which are not explained with enough detail.
+Trial and error are sometimes required to figure things out that are not explained in enough detail.
 There are a number of sample databases to provide examples.

 Support is pretty spectacular.
 My questions were quickly answered, and a minor bug was fixed immediately.